Planning permission in the United Kingdom: Local planning authorities

-LPAs are generally the local borough or district council ('local authority' in Scotland), although an application for a mining operation, minerals extraction, or a waste management facility would be decided by the local county council in non-metropolitan areas.
-Within a national park planning applications are submitted to the national park authority.
+Local planning authorities (LPAs) are generally the local borough or district council ('local authority' in Scotland), although an application for a mining operation, minerals extraction, or a waste management facility would be decided by the local county council in non-metropolitan areas.
+Within a national park, planning applications are submitted to the national park authority.

-All LPAs have their own website which will access relevant application forms, contact details and other relevant documents.
-They are generally receptive to pre-application discussion in order to clarify whether a proposal will require planning permission and, assuming that it does, the probability of such planning permission being granted.
+All LPAs have their own website where relevant application forms, contact details and other relevant documents can be accessed by the public.
+LPAs are generally receptive to pre-application discussion in order to clarify whether a proposal will require planning permission and, assuming that it does, the probability of such planning permission being granted.

 Determination

 The law requires that all applications for planning permission should be decided in accordance with the policies of the "development plan" – unless material planning considerations indicate otherwise.
 The decision on any planning application is therefore "policy-led" rather than "influence-led".
 Although the public and nearby residents will be consulted about almost any planning application, the decision will not be made on the grounds of popularity or unpopularity.
 The framing of the decision by reference to published planning policy prevents the decision on a planning application being made on grounds which are arbitrary, perverse, or subject to impropriety.

 It is therefore most important that applicants for planning permission satisfy themselves about the relevant local development plan policies before making an application.
 These can also be viewed via the LPA's website, or the UK government's Planning Portal, which provides a nationwide clearing house on planning information and advice for both government and local planning policies.
 As a practical matter it is very advisable to discuss proposals with the LPA or an experienced planning consultant who can provide independent advice before incurring the fees and other costs that are involved in making a planning application, or the delays and abortive costs that would arise from the refusal of planning permission.